MaxSkippGriff/maxskippgriff/README.md

 - 🔭  I’m currently working on an attention-based model which can perform re-identification (re-ID) of Amur tigers (Find datasets here: https://cvwc2019.github.io/challenge.html)

-- 🌱  I’m currently learning Java, Python 3 and Angular
+- 🌱  I’m learning Java, Python 3 and Angular

 - 👯  I’m looking to collaborate on anything which interests or excites me